beckitrue/container-app-workshop/lesson_2/README.md

 - You have virtal networks and IP addresses.
 - You have bind mounts and volumes.

 You can use these layers to create a secure and isolated environment for your applications, but it can be confusing at first.
 It definitely helps to have a diagram to help you understand how everything fits together, so if you get confused, create a diagram to help you understand the relationships between the different components.
+We'll learn how to test the connections in the next lesson.

 ## Next Steps

-In the next lesson, we will learn how to use a container to test connections between containers.
+In the [next lesson](../lesson_3), we will learn how to use a container to test connections between containers.